camme/talk/README.md

 And a client:

-    var picker = function (name) {
-        return Promise.resolve({ host: 'localhost', port: 11177 });
-    }

-    var client = talk.reqrep.client({ pick: picker }, { protocol: 'socketio' });
+    var client = talk.reqrep.client({ protocol: 'socketio' });

-    client.send('foo', 'hej', {foo: 'bar'})
+    client.send('localhost:11177', 'hej', {foo: 'bar'})
         .then(function(result) {
             console.log('Got this from the server: ', result);
         });

 ### Current state
-Although its in use alread, its still considered under development, which means that things might change a lot.
+Although its in use already, its still considered under development, which means that things might change a lot.
 If you want to use it anyway, just remember that future releases might contain breaking changes.

 ### Next steps

+- Add pub/sub (yeah I know, it should be there)
+- Add signing of payload (jwt)
 - Add methods to add balancing functions from outside the module
 - Add methods to add protocols from outside the module